 Filing fee forms are found in R'Grad.
 M.S. students must also file an application for candidacy in R'Grad to be eligible for the filing fee.
 Students on filing fee pay only one-half of the Student Services Fee (around \$188).
 Health insurance (GSHIP) is not covered during the filing term.
 Students who plan to go on Filing Fee should contact the Student Health Insurance Office 951-827-5683 if they wish to purchase the campus medical insurance.

 Only one quarter on filing fee status is allowed.
 Students who do not complete their degree during the filing fee must register and pay full fees for the following quarter.
-The only exception is if a student fails the master's comprehensive exam.
-Then a retake of the exam on Filing Fee Status is allowed.

 Graduate Division Filing Fee Deadlines